veltzer/demos-jenkins/exercises_intermediate/07_jenkins_api/exercise.md

 * write a script that will trigger the jenkins build of your project remotely.
 Use your token and username.

-* demostrate that you can trigger builds remotely.
+* demonstrate that you can trigger builds remotely.